reframejs/reframe/docs/overview.template.md

 Reframe takes care of the rest; It automatically transpiles, bundles, serves, and routes your pages.

-This means that no configuration is required to create a React web app: no build configuration, no server configuration.
+This means that, with Reframe, you can build a React web app with no build configuration and no server configuration.
 All you need is one React component, one route, and one page object per page.
-But, and only if you need to, everything is customizable: you can customize the transpiling & bundling, the server, the browser entry code, the process manager, etc.
+But, if you need to, everything is customizable: you can customize the transpiling & bundling, the server, the browser entry, the server entry, etc.

 With Reframe, you can easily create
- - universal React apps (in other words apps with React Server-Side Rendering)
+ - Universal React apps.
+(In other words apps where the pages are rendered to HTML with React on the server)
- - static React apps (in other words apps where all pages' HTML are rendered at build-time)
+ - static React apps (In other words apps where all pages' HTML are rendered at build-time - don't need a Node.js server and can be deployed to static website hosting such as GitHub Pages or Netlify.)
  - Server-side renderer React apps that load a minimal amount of JavaScript in the browser  (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section)
  - every kind of React app